msavusal/Java-Bank-Simulator/README.md

 # Java-Bank-Simulator
-A JAva-based bank simulator with account and account balance management
+A Java-based bank simulator with account and account balance management.